International Admission > Resources > Global Gateway Program > Admitted Undergraduate GGP Student Next Steps

 Students staying in the UCC are required to purchase a university dining plan.
 Students just take their ID cards to the dining facilities at the UCC (The Cafe) and they will be allowed to eat (no cash required).

 Note that the DePaul meal plan is not available during the December Intersession and that The Cafe is closed for a short period around the Christmas holidays.
 Students wishing to use the meal plan during the December Intersession must purchase additional Flex Dollars or make other arrangements for their meals.
 Students must make other arrangements for their meals for the week the dining hall is closed.

-Contact the Department of Housing Services using the Contact Us form or you can call the main office at (773) 325-7196.
+Contact the DePaul Housing using the Contact Us form or you can call the main office at (773) 325-7196.

 All undergraduate students must take the Math Placement Test to ensure that you are registered for the correct math courses.
 Please note, it is a violation of academic integrity to have outside help during the test, to have someone else take the test on behalf of the student or to cheat.
 This test does NOT affect admission to DePaul or the Pathway.

 Students will be placed in math courses based on their ability and degree requirements.

 Step 1 - LOGIN TO CAMPUS CONNECT**

 You will receive an email with your user name and password after June 1.
 If you have not received that email, please contact us at firstname.lastname@example.org